 Refugees are in a vulnerable position all over the world.
 Family, work and school are often left behind to the old homeland.
 In addition, fleeing is often a traumatic experience.
 The Finnish Refugee Council brings hopefulness and motivation to the lives of those who have had to flee.
 The concrete skills we provide, such as literacy, language skills, life skills, entrepreneurship and knowledge about the society, strengthen refugees’ resilience in the new community.

 A person with a refugee or immigrant background wants to be an equal part of their new community.
 The Finnish Refugee Council creates possibilities for active citizenship for those who are not yet familiar with the civil society of the new country.
-We provide support for both organisations working with immigrants as well as to joint actions by refugees, migrants and local residents.
+We provide support for both organisations working with immigrants as well as joint actions by refugees, migrants and local residents.

 The Finnish Refugee Council contributes to good relations between population groups.
 In Finland and in our international operations, immigrants must adapt to new situations, but also the host community has to adapt.
 We work to ensure that integration into the new community runs smoothly through consensus and interaction.
 We influence the attitude of atmosphere in the host countries of refugees and migrants in order to create an environment that is positive, compassionate and respectful of human rights.